 Do UPS And USPS Work Together

-By collaborating, the UPS and USPS can reduce costs, better serve their customers, and accomplish sustainability objects such as lowering carbon footprints.
+By collaborating, UPS and USPS can reduce costs, better serve their customers, and accomplish sustainability objectives such as lowering carbon footprints.
 While UPS and USPS are fierce rivals, they also serve customers.

 What Is The Difference Between UPS And USPS?